Robin's House is a private house, located at the banks of Luangwa River

 Dining locations: Indoor and Outdoor Dining

-Drinks included: Yes - soft drinks, house wine and local spirits are included in the rates.
-Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras.
+Drinks included: Soft drinks, house wine and local spirits are included in the rates.
+Fine wines, champagne and imported spirits and liqueurs are charged as extras.

-Family holidays: Robin's House has been purpose-built for family safaris – like a family house.
-It has a central lounge and dining area, two bedrooms, two bathrooms, a kitchen and plenty of space.
-It's one of Africa's best destinations for a family safari – and offers remarkable good-value safari.See more ideas for Family holidays in Zambia
+Family holidays: Robin's House has been purpose-built for family safaris – just like a family house.
+It has a central lounge and dining area, two en-suite bedrooms, a kitchen and plenty of space.
+It's one of Africa's best destinations for a family safari – and offers a remarkably good-value safari.See more ideas for Family holidays in Zambia

 Wildlife safaris: Robin's House comes with a private 4WD safari vehicle and an expert guide, fully-qualified to lead walking safaris as well as 4WD safaris – and the park rules allow night drives and some off-read driving.
 Hence Robin's House offers a really superb wildlife safari experience in one of the best areas of the South Luangwa.See more ideas for Wildlife safaris in Zambia